OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 </div>

-You can download the Swagger file for the LifeTime API v2 in the download page of LifeTime Management Console binaries (available from LifeTime Management Console 11.5.0).
-Go to the [Downloads area](https://www.outsystems.com/Downloads/search/LifeTime/11/), and select your LifeTime Management Console version:
+You can download the Swagger file for the LifeTime API v2 in the download page of LifeTime Management Console binaries (available from LifeTime version 11.5.0).
+Go to the [Downloads area](https://www.outsystems.com/Downloads/search/LifeTime/11/), and select your LifeTime version:

 ![Screenshot of the LifeTime API v2 downloads page with links to download Swagger file](images/lifetime-api-downloads.png "LifeTime API Downloads")